Lucra-Sports/lucra-react-native-sdk/SETUP.md

 With ruby you can install `rubyenv` which the the `nvm` equivalent for the Ruby programming language.

 You will need to install both and install the versions required by this project to get them running.
-Once node is installed you should install yarn as well.
-The recommended way is via script, but I do `npm install -g yarn` and it works just fine.\
+Once node is installed you should install `yarn` as well.
+The recommended way is via script, but I do `npm install -g yarn` and it works just fine.

-You can also ignore all of this and do a single global installation of Node (via the script on their website) and ruby (via homebrew), but you will have a lot of pain when switching projects or updating them.
+You can also ignore all of this and do a single global installation of Node (via the script on their website) and ruby (via homebrew), yarn (via w/e you want), but you will have a lot of pain when switching projects or updating them.

 ## Things you need to manually install